jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 ## Classic clues

-There are some triggers that should perk your ears to a likely diagnosis.
+There are some triggers that should either perk your ears to a likely diagnosis or rule out specific answer choices:

 * African-American female &rarr; autoimmune
 * 20-40yo female &rarr; autoimmune, multiple sclerosis